gov-vj/Machine-Learning-Projects/Linear Regression/Project 4/README.md

 # Polynomial Regression

-Libaries used: pandas, numpy, sklearn, matplotlib
+Libraries used: pandas, numpy, sklearn, matplotlib

 Tools used: Jupyter Notebook (python 3.x)

-In this, I trained 16 different models where an ith model has degree i and tune the degree parameter using cross validation data.
+In this, I trained 16 different models where an ith model has a polynomial of degree i and tune the degree parameter using cross-validation data.

 x= powers of sqft_living